 The EPA reports that “To filter particles, choose a portable air cleaner that has a clean air delivery rate (CADR) that is large enough for the size of the room or area in which you will use it.
 The higher the CADR, the more particles the air cleaner can filter and the larger the area it can serve.
 Most air cleaner packaging will tell you the largest size area or room it should be used in.
 Portable air cleaners often achieve a high CADR by using a high-efficiency particulate air (HEPA) filter.”.

 The EPA further states that “To filter gases, choose a portable air cleaner with an activated carbon filter or other filter designed to remove gases.
 Note that there are no widely used performance rating systems for portable air cleaners or filters designed to remove gases.”
 1

 An Assessment from an Indoor Air Quality Professional

 If someone you know has a health issue that may be attributed to time spent inside their property and they are not exactly certain what is causing it, we recommend hiring an indoor air quality consultant to assess the situation.
+Perhaps this is the most thorough indoor air quality gift we could recommend.
 It is important to hire a consultant who does not have a financial interest in the outcome of the assessment.
 Otherwise, they may make a mountain out of a molehill in order to sell you a filter or services such as duct cleaning or mold remediation.
 Make sure that they are accredited and have positive reviews from past clients.

-Indoor air quality presents may not have made your gift list.
+Indoor air quality gifts may not have made your list.
 But what could be better than giving the gift of clean air and good health?
 During this season, we wish you a happy and healthy holiday and new year!